The other half is performing that music, and entertaining everyone at their celebrations.

 Today, my search for new engagements is probably just as systematic, but I hope it’s a lot more efficient and productive.

-See how daydreaming helps me planning wedding music?
+See how daydreaming helps me help you planning wedding music?
 It helps my marketing the same way.

-How about you?
-What do you search for?
-Does daydreaming help your search?
+How about YOU?
+Whatever you seek, does daydreaming help your search?